remnrem/luna-doc/docs/tut/tut4.md

 ```
 luna s.lst -o out.db -s "EPOCH & STATS sig=ECG,EEG epoch"
 ```
+(Note: depending on the set up, you may need to run this from the home directory inside Docker, if you have write permission issues based on your user.)
 As before, you can use destrat to summarize and query this database:
 ```
 destrat out.db